gwu-libraries/sfm-ui/docs/quickstart.rst

 This quick start guide describes how you can start using Social Feed Manager to select, harvest, explore, export, process and analyze social media data.
 This covers just the basics of using the software;
-technical information about installing and administering SFM can be found in the :ref:`technical-documentation`.
+technical information about installing and administering SFM can be found in the :ref:`admin-documentation`.

 ------------------------------
 Prerequisites